Jagged Alliance 2: Development

 In an interview with Game.EXE during the game's development, SirTech noted an intention to preserve freedom of movement, character relationships and flexible storyline from the previous title.
 Among the new features discussed were a real-time mode and player own character's generation.
 In a later interview during game's alpha release, the game's designer Ian Currie noted the addition of role-playing and strategy elements compared to the previous title.
-He explained that — while the tactical game mode was well suited for multiplayer — it would not be implementing, explaining that non-linear story and role-playing elements did not suit multiplayer.
+He explained that – while the tactical game mode was well suited for multiplayer – it would not be implemented because the non-linear story and role-playing elements did not suit it.
 The developers explained the game being delayed due to heavy improvements in the game engine, graphics and the creation of a detailed world, and originally expected to release in October 1998.
 Currie explains the game engine had several ground-up rewrites and that significant time was spent on the game's physics and projectile ballistics, as well as the creation of the non-linear storyline.

-A demo of the game, containing a unique map named Demotown, was released in the summer of 1998 through distribution with various gaming magazines.
+A demo of the game, containing a unique map named Demoville, was released in the summer of 1998 through distribution with various gaming magazines.

 An open source AmigaOS 4 port was released on June 28, 2008.